santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Workshops/Workshop 6 - Preparation { Samuel Chau }.md

 MongoDB is a popular NoSQL database that is document-oriented, comprising of sets of key-value pairs.

-In the context of a hospital setting, MongoDB can be highly beneficial for maintaining patient records:

-**Dynamic Schema:** Given the diverse range of data associated with patients (medical histories, diagnostic test results, imaging data, prescription records, etc.), MongoDB's dynamic schema allows hospitals to store a wide variety of patient data without having to define a fixed structure first.
-This makes it easier to incorporate new types of data as medical practices evolve.
+In the context of a hospital setting, MongoDB can be highly beneficial for maintaining patient records.
+Given the diverse range of data associated with patients (medical histories, diagnostic test results, imaging data, prescription records, etc.), MongoDB's dynamic schema allows hospitals to store a wide variety of patient data without having to define a fixed structure first.
+This makes it easier to incorporate new types of data as medical practices evolve or mould to different patients that require different information to be stored.
 ## Question 5

 ```